ray-project/ray/doc/source/rllib/rllib-checkpoints-and-exports.rst

 Assuming
-TODO: Restoring a multi-agent Algorithm, but only with some subset of the original policies
+TODO: Restoring a multi-agent :py:class:`~ray.rllib.algorithms.algorithm.Algorithm`, but only with some subset of the original policies

 Policy checkpoints
 ------------------

-We have already looked at the ``policies/`` sub-directory inside an Algorithm checkpoint dir and learned that individual policies inside the Algorithm store all their state information under their policy ID inside that sub-directory.
+We have already looked at the ``policies/`` sub-directory inside an :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` checkpoint dir and learned that individual policies inside the :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` store all their state information under their policy ID inside that sub-directory.
 Thus, we now have the entire picture of a checkpoint: